DanaeMtz/STTevaluator/README.md

 | Verint     |c'était - sept neuf quatre comment c'est quatre qui est gratuit notre **et elle**|

-It is difficult got the genesys and the veritn engines to recognize specific domain banking words, such as CELI and REER.
-Let's see some examples
+It is difficult fot the genesys and the verint engines to recognize specific domain banking words, such as CELI and REER.
+Let's see some examples.

-Genesys seems to be very sensitive to the accents.
-We have observed some lack of consistent in the transcripts, since the same call is usually transcribed differently when we have different speakers.

 | Engin      | Transcript |